 Drinking, TV and Teens

 Many television shows portray drinking.
 While there are programs that show legal aged adults drinking, there are also many, such as 90210 or Gossip Girl, that show teens engaging in underage drinking.
 These shows often portray that drinking is the 'cool' thing to do.
 As a result, teens looking to fit in often turn to drinking.
-Studies also suggest younger teens are more likely to consume alcohol after watching drinking commercials and the more of one alcohol brand teens see, the more likely they are to drink that brand.
+Additionally, according to a research report, the more alcohol ads teens see the more likely they are to consume alcohol.